-We highly recommend front-end search.
+We highly recommend front-end search, for the following reasons:

 A front-end implementation hits our servers directly, without going through your back end.
 It can be up to 10x faster for the end user to retrieve results.

 We provide a distributed API, allowing you to select multiple data centers around the world.
-This lets your users target the closest server, which has a significant impact on latency.
+This lets your users target the closest server, which has a significant impact on reducing latency.
 This can only work with a front-end implementation.

 With a back-end implementation, you’re forcing some network routes.
 Even if there’s only a local problem in the network, this affects all users.
 Using a front-end implementation means that only a subset of your users are affected when there’s a network issue.